 - 1. Place the cover on the computer and slide the cover until it clicks into place. - 2.
-Follow the procedure in After Working Inside Your Computer.
+Tighten the captive screws to secure the cover to the computer. - 3.
+Follow the procedure in After Working Inside Your Computer

-Removing the bezel
+Removing the front bezel

-- 1. Follow the procedure in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-To remove the front bezel: - a.
-Lift the tabs to release the front bezel from the computer. - b.
-Remove the front bezel from the computer.
+- 1. Follow the procedure in Before Working Inside Your Computer.

+- 2. Remove the cover.

+- 3. To remove the front bezel:

+- a.
+Lift the tabs to release the front bezel from the computer [1]. - b.
+Remove the front bezel from the computer [2].

-Installing the bezel
+Installing the front bezel

 - 1. Insert the tabs on the bezel into the slots on the computer. - 2.
 Press the bezel until the tabs clicks into place. - 3.
-Install the cover - 4.
-Follow the procedure in After Working Inside Your Computer.
+Install the cover. - 4.
+Follow the procedure in After Working Inside Your Computer